strongdm/leash/docs/design/BOOT.md

-# Bootstrap-Oriented Orchestration (BOO)
+# Bootstrap-Oriented OrchesTration (BOOT)

 ## Overview

-Bootstrap-Oriented Orchestration (BOOT) is the production lifecycle for Leash.
-The daemon now enters a staging mode on start-up, waiting for the agent-side `leash-entry` bootstrap to complete (CA install, helper expansion, readiness checks) before it attaches LSM programs or starts the MITM proxy.
-The handshake is mediated through `bootstrap.ready` on the shared `/leash` volume and guarantees that policy enforcement never races ahead of the prerequisites that make TLS interception succeed.
+BOOT ensures enforcement follows readiness.
+On startup, `leashd` waits for `leash-entry` to install the CA, prepare helpers, and write /leash/bootstrap.ready; only then does it attach LSM programs and start the MITM proxy.
+This ordered handshake prevents TLS interception races.

 Key properties:

-- Deterministic lifecycle: bootstrap → acknowledge → enforcement → steady state.
+- Deterministic sequence: bootstrap → acknowledge → enforcement → steady state.
 - Unambiguous failure surface: a missing or stale bootstrap signal results in a controlled teardown and an actionable user error, rather than latent TLS failures.